-If Structurama seems to perform well in some parts of our tree, the fact that it is not tree-based, and that specimens which share an allele will be grouped together, result in large paraphyletic species (in grey in figure 4) comprizing P. sp.
-3, P. neopolydactyla 2a, P. neopolydactyla 1, P. truculenta, P. dolichorhiza, P. dolichorhiza b, P. dolichorhiza 2 P. sp.
-2b Therefore, Structurama alone can't infer species boundaries whole group.
+If Structurama seems to perform well in some parts of our tree, the fact that it is not tree-based, and that specimens which share an allele will often be grouped together, result in a large paraphyletic species (in grey in figure 4) comprizing P. sp.
+3, P. neopolydactyla 2a, a subset of P. neopolydactyla 1, P. truculenta, P. dolichorhiza, P. dolichorhiza b, P. dolichorhiza 2 and P. sp.
+2b.
+This paraphyletic species has no geographical or morphological significance.
+Therefore, Structurama alone can't infer species boundaries in our whole group.

-Some singleton species retrieved by Structurama are credible P325, neo3, haw, sp4, sp5, .
-On the contrary, othersuch as P1291, N1929, P1662, P640-645 samples from species with intraspecific variation, .
+Some singleton species retrieved by Structurama are credible based on phylogeny, morphology and geography, as P325 (P. neopolydactyla 1b), P859 (P. neopolydactyla 3), P1236 (P. hawaiensis), N1534 (P. sp4), N1545 (P. sp5), P3304 (P. sp.
+12).
+On the contrary, we consider that other singletons such as P1291, N1929, P3032, P1662 (parts of P. neopolydactyla 2 s.l.), the pair P640-645 (parts of P. neopolydactyla 1 s.l.) more likely represent samples from species with intraspecific allelic variation, that Structurama fails to cluster together.

-in the Dolichorhizoid clade, some samples cluster why don't even share an allele (e.g., P. sp7a and P. sp2a ).
-The value of the gamma shape of the hyperprior is thus very important, a value too low will result in paraphyletic assemblages of unrelated taxa, whereas a value too high will result in splitting species in singletons.
+At the low gamma shape of 3, in the Dolichorhizoid clade, some samples even cluster while why don't even share an allele (e.g., the very distantly related P. sp.
+7a and P. sp.
+2a cluster together).
+The value of the gamma shape of the hyperprior is thus very important, a value too low will result in paraphyletic assemblages of unrelated taxa, whereas a value too high will result in splitting some species in several singletons.

 Removing IGS3, IGS16 don't affect the species delimitation, suggesting that their high variability is not informative in this analysis.